boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

        Deployment of subsequent 5G slice with shared Control Plane
 ~~~
 {: #figure-7 title="First and Subsequent Slice Deployment" artwork-align="center"}

+Overall, policies should be provided by an operator (e.g., to network slice controllers) to indicate whether the same or dedicated CP NFs are allowed when processing a new slice creation request.
+Such guidance might be provided to better automate the realization of 5G slices and minimize the realization delay that might be induced by extra cycles to seek for operator validation.

 #  Overview of the Realization Model